AdobeDocs/commerce-php/src/pages/developer/components/indexing/index.md

 The database status can be seen when viewing the SQL table `indexer_state`.
 The admin status can be seen when viewing the indexer grid in Admin or when running the index status from the CLI.

-The Magento indexing mechanism uses the status value in reindex triggering process.
+The indexing mechanism uses the status value in reindex triggering process.
 You can check the status of an indexer in the [Admin](https://glossary.magento.com/admin) panel in **System >** Tools **> Index Management** or manually using the [command line](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-index.html#view-indexer-status).

 ### Using application lock mode for reindex processes